adithya-b-r/Dark-Tools/SpySnap/README.md

 3. Visit the ngrok URL provided to access SpySnap in your browser.

-## Features

-- **Webcam Access:** Demonstrates how to access and manage webcam functionalities using web technologies.
-- **Educational Purpose:** Intended for educational purposes to understand webcam security and access control.
-- **Legal and Ethical Use:** Emphasizes responsible usage and respect for privacy laws and ethical considerations.

 ## Disclaimer

 SpySnap is strictly intended for educational purposes and ethical use.
-Ensure you comply with all applicable laws and respect privacy rights when using or modifying this tool.
+Users are responsible for compliance with all applicable laws and privacy rights.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ---

 ### Notes:

-- **Ethical Use:** Clearly state the ethical use of your tool and emphasize its educational purpose.
+- **Ethical Use:** SpySnap is intended solely for educational purposes and to promote ethical use of webcam functionalities.
-- **Legal Considerations:** Include a disclaimer to remind users about legal responsibilities and adherence to privacy laws.
+- **Legal Considerations:** Users must ensure compliance with all laws regarding privacy and data protection.
-- **Documentation:** Provide clear instructions on how to set up and use your tool.
+- **Documentation:** Clear instructions are provided for setting up and using SpySnap.
-- **License:** Specify the license under which your project is distributed.
+- **License:** This project is licensed under the MIT License.